ais1-1/OC_project_11-Python_Testing/README.md

 # gudlift-registration
+**_This is a project done as part of my degree program at Openclassrooms (project 11: Améliorez une application Web Python par des tests et du débogage)._**

+**_The objective of the project is to fix bugs in the project [Python_Testing](https://github.com/OpenClassrooms-Student-Center/Python_Testing) and implement the Phase 2 with new functionalities.
+Each functionality and bug fix is in it's own branch.
+Also each new implementation respects TDD._**

 1. Why

     This is a proof of concept (POC) project to show a light-weight version of our competition booking platform.
 The aim is the keep things as light as possible, and use feedback from the users to iterate.